TEJASVISJAIN/oneFootballScraper/README.md

 # OneFootball DFS Summarizer

 A web scraper and summarization API for OneFootball articles.
-This project uses Node.js (Puppeteer) to crawl and extract football news articles from [onefootball.com](https://onefootball.com), and Python (FastAPI) to provide a streaming API for triggering scrapes and retrieving results.
-Optionally, it can summarize articles using Groq AI models.
+This project uses Node.js (Puppeteer) to crawl and extract football news articles from [onefootball.com](https://onefootball.com), and Python (FastAPI + LangChain) to provide a summarization API.
+The Node.js scraper sends article text to the Python API for summarization.

 ## Features
 - Scrapes top articles and related news from OneFootball using Puppeteer
 - Recursively follows related articles up to a configurable depth
 - Stores extracted content and metadata in structured JSON files
-- (Optional) Summarizes articles using Groq AI models
+- **Summarizes articles using a Python FastAPI service with LangChain and Groq**
-- Provides a FastAPI server with endpoints to trigger scraping and stream results
+- Provides a FastAPI server with endpoints to summarize articles

 ## Project Structure
 ```
-├── main.py                # FastAPI server
+├── main.py                # (Optional) FastAPI server entry
+├── langchain_summarizer.py # Python summarization API (FastAPI + LangChain)
 ├── scraper.py             # Python bridge to Node.js scraper
 ├── oneFootballScraper.js  # Puppeteer-based scraper (Node.js)
 ├── requirements.txt       # Python dependencies